ldeangelisphys/layerfMRI/preprocessing/01_MP2RAGE_reconstruction/README.md

-# T1w and T1map estimattion from MP2RAGE scans
+# T1w and T1map estimation from MP2RAGE scans

 The process is launched with `./launch_MP2RAGE_reconstruction.sh`.